Without you (post)

-"Without you" (Без вас) was a post made by Ukrainian President Volodymyr Zelensky on 11 September 2022 on social media during the Russian invasion of Ukraine.
+"Without you" (Без вас) was a post made by Ukrainian President Volodymyr Zelenskyy on 11 September 2022 on social media during the Russo-Ukrainian war.

 Background

 On February 24, 2022, in the ninth year of the Russo-Ukrainian war, Russia launched a full-scale invasion of Ukraine.
 During the first days of the invasion, Russia advanced a considerable distance into the territory of Ukraine in many directions, but the Armed Forces of Ukraine soon drove the Russian Armed Forces out of the north of the country and counterattacked in other directions.

 On the 200th day of the invasion and on the sixth day of Ukraine's Kharkiv counteroffensive, which lasted from September 6 to 12, the Russians struck the Kharkiv Thermal Power Plant 5 and partially cut off power in several areas.
 The post was made in response to this attack.

 Text of the post

 Below is an excerpt from the final part of the post, translated from Ukrainian:

 Do you still think that we are "one people"?

 Do you still think that you can scare us, break us, make us make concessions?

 Did you really not understand anything?

 Don't you understand who we are?
 What we are for?
 What we are talking about?